 When abstracting a particularly lengthy or complicated document, or one requiring input from others, it is possible for a long period of time to elapse between interactions with the server.
 This could potentially result in the user’s session expiring, especially problematic as it can result in the loss of the values and highlights entered since the last save.
 To avoid this problem, the abstraction session in progress will keep itself alive by pinging the server with a lightweight "keepalive" function while the user continues interacting with the UI.

 There may be information about multiple specimens in a single document.
 Each field results category can have multiple panels of fields, one for each specimen.
 To add information for an additional specimen, open the relevant category in the field results panel, then click Add another specimen

 and select New Specimen

 Once you have defined multiple specimens for the document, you can use the same menu to select among them.

 Specimen names can be changed and specimens deleted from the abstraction using the cog icon for each specimen panel.

 Reopen an Abstraction Task

-If you mistakenly approve a document too quickly, you can use the back button in your browser to return to it.
+If you mistakenly submit abstraction results for a document too quickly, you can use the back button in your browser to return to the document.
 Click Reopen

 to return it to an unapproved status.